 Provides a detailed account of the American Civil War and the importance of the Battle of Gettysburg.
 Examines the forces that contributed to the war; early military battles and the Battle of Gettysburg; and the legacy of the Civil War.
 Also includes biographies, primary sources, chronology, glossary, bibliography, and index.

 By: Sandra J. Judd Library binding.
 655 pages.
 2013.
 978-0-7808-1263-5.

 Provides basic consumer health information about health conditions of concern to men, along with tips for maintaining physical and mental wellness.
 Includes index, glossary of related terms, and other resources.

 Web Price: $85.00

-	Additional information about the milestone events on the path to women’s suffrage, along with biographies of key figures and other related primary source documents, can be found in Defining Moments: Women’s Suffrage.
+Additional information about the events leading up to and following Woodstock, along with biographies of other key figures and related primary source documents, can be found in Defining Moments: Woodstock.

 Posted: August 11, 2014